skrey/yellow-extensions/source/berlin/README.md

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/berlin.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

+## Settings

+The following settings can be configured in file `system/settings/system.ini`:

+`Theme` = default theme

+The following files can be configured:

+`system/themes/berlin.css` = CSS file of the theme
+`system/themes/berlin.png` = favicon of the theme

 ## Designer

 Datenstrom.
 [Get help](https://datenstrom.se/yellow/help/).